 Community Engagement: Students will work with local NGOs and other grassroots organizations committed to community development and ecological sustainability.
 Projects include beach deplastification and English language training.
 Students will collaborate with local residents to record regional histories, traditional knowledge, and the constraints and opportunities to sustainable development

-and a grocery store are within walking distance of the Center.
-Accommodations include
+Both restaurants and a grocery store are within walking distance of the Center.
+Accommodations

-a full kitchen available for students to cook/store personal meals.
-Experience local
+include a full kitchen available for students to cook/store personal meals.
+Experience

 Culture, Ecology, & Sustainability Field School